Amazon.com shares boosted by Warren Buffett’s comments

-NEW YORK — Shares in Amazon are moving higher after billionaire investor Warren Buffett said his firm has been buying the online retailer.
+NEW YORK — Billionaire investor Warren Buffett called himself an “idiot” for not buying stock in Amazon, but said someone at his investment firm, Berkshire Hathaway, is making up for his lack of foresight.

-Buffett told CNBC Thursday that one of the money managers at Berkshire Hathaway has been buying Amazon stock.
+Buffett told CNBC on Thursday that a money manager at Berkshire Hathaway has been buying shares in Amazon lately.
+On Friday, shares of Amazon jumped more than 3%.

-Buffett said the transactions would show up in a future regulatory filing, but stressed that he himself did not direct the purchases.
+“Yeah, I’ve been a fan, and I’ve been an idiot for not buying” Amazon shares, Buffett said on CNBC Thursday.
+“But I want you to know it’s no personality changes taking place.”

+In 2017, Buffett told CNBC that “stupidity” was to blame for his not seeing Amazon’s potential.

 Berkshire Hathaway Inc., based in Omaha, Nebraska, owns a range of businesses including insurance, railroads, jewelry stores as well as major investments in American Express, IBM and Wells Fargo & Co.
 Its annual shareholder meeting is Saturday.